thesoul214/typescript-cheatsheet/README.md

 The `callback` parameter will **only** execute if the difference between the current date and the last time the callback fire is higher than the throttle limit.

-Next, let's develop a hook that handles the scroll event callbacks while also throttling them.
+Next, let"s develop a hook that handles the scroll event callbacks while also throttling them.
 We will call this hook `useScrollCallback`:

 ```tsx
   import React from "react";